alpaylan/marauders/README.md

 ## Mutation Syntaxes

-marauder supports multiple mechanisms for expressing mutations within code, the default mode is the `comment syntax`, in which users can express mutations by adding comments to the code.
+marauders supports multiple mechanisms for expressing mutations within code, the default mode is the `comment syntax`, in which users can express mutations by adding comments to the code.
 The comment syntax is as follows: